A

 The world discovered Bossa Nova in 1963 with the huge success

-simultaneously inspiring American Jazz and popular music with
+American Jazz and popular music were both inspired with this

-Sonny & Perley together with guest musicians guitarist Jason
+others.
+Sonny & Perley together with optional guest musicians

-of the sultry romance and mesmerizing rhythm of Bossa Nova.
+capture the essence of the sultry romance and mesmerizing rhythm

-Perley effectively draws the audience in with a fascinating
+of Bossa Nova.
+Perley effectively draws the audience in with

-narration and both English and Portuguese interpretations of
+fascinating narration and both English and Portuguese interpretations

 "From